 Communication is vital to life.
 Talking, listening, reading, writing, and gesturing connect us to what we value most: family, friends, work, school, and recreation.
 Speech-Language Pathologists can help you or a loved one reach full potential.

 The IUP Speech, Language, and Hearing Clinic provides diagnostic and treatment services for persons with speech, language, and hearing disabilities.
-Services are available to all without regard to race, color, sex, religion, national origin, age, disability, sexual orientation, or veteran's status.
+Services are available to all without regard to age, citizenship, disability, ethnicity, gender identity, genetic information, national origin, race, religion, sex, sexual orientation, or veteran status.

 People with communication disorders are young, old, and in-between.
 Their problems may have existed from birth or resulted from illness, accident, or injury.